 That's exciting news and Premier Lending can help!
-We can provide financing for a single-family home or a condominium, and we will guide you through every step of the process from your loan application to closing.
+As a Boulder mortage lender, we can provide financing for a single-family home or a condominium, and we will guide you through every step of the process from your loan application to closing.
 We understand that building a home can be stressful and it typically takes longer to complete these purchase deals but we will make the process as smooth as possible with attractive features such as:

 Congratulations on being a first time home buyer!
 Premier Lending understands that purchasing a home can be a rewarding, yet challenging experience for cash-strapped first-time homebuyers.
 Due to out-of-pocket costs associated with buying a home, you may be wondering about your ability to secure a mortgage.
-Premier Lending offers a variety of mortgage solutions in order to help first-time homebuyers attain financing, such as government-sponsored bond programs.
+Premier Lending is a Boulder mortgage lender, offering a variety of mortgage solutions in order to help first-time homebuyers attain financing, such as government-sponsored bond programs.

 These programs provide down payment and/or closing costs assistance to first-timers who have limited cash reserves.
 Borrowers who haven’t owned in the previous three years may also be eligible for a bond program.

 Many people have the misconception that you need a 20% down payment for a home purchase.
 However, whether you are a first-time homebuyer or a repeat borrower, you can purchase a property with far less cash.
-Premier Lending can provide information on down payment assistance programs or low down payment mortgages.
+Premier Lending is a Boulder-based mortgage lender that can provide information on down payment assistance programs or low down payment mortgages.
 FHA home loans require as little as 3.5% down and a standard conventional home loan only requires 5% down.

 Lack of a down payment is one of the biggest obstacles to homeownership, but down payment assistance programs may be available in your area.
 This type of assistance can include grant programs and interest-free second mortgages.
 If you don’t qualify for assistance, there are other programs such as low down payment mortgage options FHA home loans.
 In addition, many mortgage programs allow down payment and closing costs gifts from relatives, as well as closing costs assistance from home sellers.